josephhutch/aether/README.md

-languageCode = "The language code for the language the website is written in" title = "The website title that is used in each page title, displayed in the browser tab and search results" theme = "aether" googleAnalytics = "Your google analytics tracking ID"
+languageCode = "The language code for the language the website is written in" title = "The website title that is used in each page title, displayed in the browser tab and search results" theme = "aether" googleAnalytics = "Your google analytics tracking ID - optional"

 [params]
 brand = "The name that is displayed in the top left of the website, consider it the website name"